NoTwistedHere/Figma-to-Roblox/README.md

     * NOTE: any transparency cannot be done in figma (to my knowledge), and will likely not look the same
 * Rotation
 * Image Button (include either "Button" or "BTN" in the name)
+* Optionally, any nodes can be exported as Images by including `IMG` in the name (not case sensitive)

 ### Buttons
     Both Text and Image buttons are suppported,